fuankarion/Vision17/Lab5-features/Readme.md

 The database for this lab comes from the [ponce group](http://www-cvr.ai.uiuc.edu/ponce_grp/data/)

-You can download it from the following mirrors in the university (might be fastes if you are connected to the university network)
+You can download it from the following mirrors in the university (might be faster if you are connected to the university network)

 -   http: http://157.253.63.7/textures.tar.gz

 ## Image Representation

-The *lib* foder contains functions that can be used to represent images as textons, and the ``example.m`` file illustrates how to use them.
+The *lib* folder contains functions that can be used to represent images as textons, and the ``example.m`` file illustrates how to use them.

-Pay speccial attention to the following functions (you will fin them in the example), find out what they do, what their inputs and outputs are.
+Pay special attention to the following functions (you will find them in the example), find out what they do, what their inputs and outputs are.

     -   fbCreate
     -   fbRun